 Registration alone does not guarantee enrollment, nor does registration alone guarantee the right to participate in a class.
 In some cases, students will need to obtain the approval of the instructor or representative of the department that offers a course.
 Please check this website and the registration instructions contained in the Directory of Classes and/or Vergil for all necessary approvals.

-New students may register for classes only after attending an Academic Planning Session.
+New students may register for classes only after completing an undergraduate Academic Planning Session or Postbac Planning Session.
 Students are expected to consult with their advisors for approval of their schedules either prior to, or shortly after, registering for courses.
-Additional details will be covered during the Academic Planning Sessions for students matriculating each term.
+Additional details will be covered as part of the Academic or Postbac Planning Sessions for students matriculating each term.

 Process for All Students

 Prior to meeting with their advisors about registration, students should consult the GS website in order to plan a schedule of classes.
-The website provides major requirements and current course descriptions, as well as times and locations of classes.
-Students may also consult the Directory of Classes for detailed information.
+The website provides major requirements and current course descriptions for undergraduates and the prescribed prehealth curriculum for Postbac Premed students, as well as times and locations of classes.
+Students may also consult the Directory of Classes and/or Vergil for detailed information.
 Students plan their programs with the help of their GS advisors and, for those who have declared their majors, with the additional assistance of faculty advisors.
 The advisor must approve the original program as well as any subsequent changes.
 If a course requires permission of the instructor or department, a student is responsible for obtaining that permission.
 Registration for courses in divisions of the University not listed on the GS website requires permission from the Office of the Dean of Students.

-After receiving the approval of the advisor on the registration form or electronically, students are permitted to register online via SSOL during registration, the change of program period (typically, the first two weeks of each semester and designated registration weeks throughout the summer months), and shortly thereafter under special circumstances.
-The dates for these registration periods are published in the GS Academic Calendar and on the Registrar’s Academic Calendar.
+GS students will register online via SSOL during designated registration periods and the change of program period (typically, the first two weeks of each semester).
+Under special circumstances students may also be able to enroll after the change of program period with instructor approval and permission of the GS Committee on Academic Standing or Premedical Committee.
+In all cases, students may not register for a class after the third week of class meetings.
+The dates for registration periods are published in the GS Academic Calendar and on the Registrar’s Academic Calendar.
 Students will need their University Network Identification (UNI), Network Password, and all relevant course numbers and call numbers in order to complete the registration process.
 All students are strongly advised to participate in the early registration period for each term that allows them to reserve seats in courses for the following semester.

 Cancelations and Changes to Registration